Before we get started, have you tried our new Python Code Assistant? It's like having an expert coder at your fingertips. Check it out!

-A barcode is a method of representing data in a visual and machine-readable form, it consists of bars and spaces.
-Today, we see barcodes everywhere, especially in products in supermarkets.
+A barcode is a method of representing data in a visual and machine-readable form; it consists of bars and spaces.
+Today, we see barcodes everywhere, especially in supermarket products.

 Barcodes can be read by an optical barcode scanner, but in this tutorial, we will make a script in Python that is able to read and decode barcodes, as well as a drawing where they're located in a given image.